Subjective functions: Connections to psychology and neuroscience

 The paradigmatic example of conditional rationality is children's pretend play.
 To a large extent, this form of play follows realistic rules/constraints---up to a point \citep{harris2021early}.
 For example, when 2-year-olds watch as pretend toothpaste is squirted onto one of two toy pigs, they correctly clean the `dirty' pig \citep{harris1993young}.
 Clearly the pretend squirting action violates the real-world constraint that the toothpaste should be visible, but nonetheless children follow an efficient plan \emph{conditional} on the premise that toothpaste has been squirted on a particular pig.

 Experiments with 4- and 5-year-olds take this idea one step further \citep{chu2023not}.
 In one experiment, children were brought into a room with pencils attached to the wall; some pencils were `low-cost' (could be reached easily), whereas others were `high-cost' (required jumping).
 When instructed to retrieve the pencil (an exogenously specified goal), most children followed the principle of rational action, taking the low-cost action.
 In contrast, children instructed to play (``Could you play over there?
 Maybe you could play a game to get the pencil.'') preferentially took the high-cost action---jumping is inefficient (from the perspective of pencil collection) but fun!

-Similar results were obtained with a sticker collection task: a box of stickers was placed one the floor at the end of a spiral constructed out of tape and colorful dots.
+Similar results were obtained with a sticker collection task: a box of stickers was placed on the floor at the end of a spiral constructed out of tape and colorful dots.
 When instructed to retrieve the stickers, all children walked straight to the box, ignoring the spiral.
 When instructed to play, most children walked along the spiral.
 These studies tell us that an important part of children's play is selecting goals that may look quite different from the goals selected exogenously by adults.
 Nonetheless, children pursue these goals efficiently: jumping and following the spiral are ``efficient'' plans in pursuit of endogenously selected goals.

 Lest you think this applies only to children, consider some examples from the Guinness Book of World Records: \begin{itemize} \item In 2016, the largest DNA helix composed of humans (4000 participants) was assembled on a beach in Varna, Bulgaria. \item At the 2009 National Window Cleaning Competition in Blackpool, UK, Terry Burrows became the fastest window cleaner in history by cleaning three standard office windows in 9.14 seconds. \item In 2014, Bruce Masters achieved the record of ``Most Pubs Visited'' (46,495). \end{itemize} These goals are essentially arbitrary, in the sense that there is no instrumental logic dictating which goal to pursue.
 But once selected, people pursue them doggedly.
 The Guinness Book of World Records is a sourcebook of conditional rationality taken to its extremes.